-Turn the key off, let the engine compartment cool down, wipe the cap and the top of the reservoir clean, then unscrew the cap and wipe the dipstick with a clean rag.
-Replace the cap and completely tighten it.
-Then remove the cap again and look at the fluid level on the dipstick.
+- 1. Turn the key off and let the engine compartment cool down. - 2.
+Wipe the cap and the top of the reservoir clean. - 3.
+Unscrew the cap and wipe the dipstick with a clean rag. - 4.
+Replace the cap and completely tighten it. - 5.
+Remove the cap again and look at the fluid level on the dipstick.

 When the engine compartment is hot, the level should be at the H (hot) mark.
-When it's cold, the level should be at the C (cold) mark.
+When it is cold, the level should be at the C (cold) mark.
 If the fluid is at the ADD mark, you should add fluid.